epwalsh/obsidian.nvim/README.md

   -- is not installed, or if it the command does not support it, the -- remaining finders will be attempted in the original order. finder = "telescope.nvim",

+  -- Optional, determines whether to open notes in a horizontal split, a vertical split, -- or replacing the current buffer (default)
+  -- Accepted values are "current", "hsplit" and "vsplit" open_notes_in = "current"
 }
 ```